Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Preliminaries

 In this work, we also study this relaxed problem.
 Then, it is natural to look into the Lagrangian dual problem of the above constrained optimization:

 where $\lambda \geq 0$ is a Lagrange multiplier.
 Throughout the paper, we call $L(\pi;\lambda)$ the \emph{Lagrangian function}.

-With the above unconstrained problem, \cite{daisafe} regarded $r-\lambda \cdot c$ as a new reward function and applied an RL algorithm PPO~\cite{schulman2017proximal} to maximize $L(\pi;\lambda)$, and performed subgradient descent~\cite{beck2017first} to update $\lambda$.
-This safe RLHF framework requires to train both reward and cost models, which incurs high memory and computational costs.
+With the above unconstrained formulation, the safe RLHF framework~\cite{daisafe} regarded $r-\lambda \cdot c$ as a new reward function and applied an RL algorithm PPO~\cite{schulman2017proximal} to maximize $L(\pi;\lambda)$, and performed subgradient descent~\cite{beck2017first} to update $\lambda$.
+Safe RLHF requires to train three models, i.e., the reward model, cost model, and reward-cost-aligned language model, which incurs high memory and computational costs.